ABOUT AS WE GET OLDER

 Our mission is to help you have a better journey, to give you tools and the knowledge to use them so you can build the future you want, not the one life will try to dump on you.
 We will talk to each other and work our way through.
 We hope you enjoy the ride.

 What About Bob?

-Hi, I.m Bob,
+Hi, I’m Bob,

-I have been married twice and the last one has stuck for 30 years (so far).
-I also have two very wonderful grown children.
+I live in the greater Seattle and have been married twice and the last one has stuck for 30 years (so far).
+I also have two very wonderful children who are all grown up.